Brown's Chicken massacre: Perpetrators

+Paul Dennis Reid was considered a possible suspect in the Brown's Chicken incident.
+He was arrested for three sets of murders in 1997, all committed during robberies at fast food establishments in Tennessee, about 500 miles (800 km) away.
+Beyond the similarities of killings at fast food restaurants, Reid wore a similar shoe size to prints left by the killer, drove a red car similar to one possibly driven by the Brown's suspect, and was taller than average as was the suspect.

 In March 2002, more than nine years after the murders, Anne Lockett came forward and implicated her former boyfriend, James Degorski, and his associate, Juan Luna, in the crime.
 Degorski and Luna had been childhood friends and attended William Fremd High School together.
 Luna, then aged 18, was a former employee of the restaurant.
 In April 2002, the Palatine Police Department matched a DNA sample from Luna to a sample of saliva from a piece of partially eaten chicken found in the garbage during the crime scene investigation.

 The chicken was kept in a freezer for most of the time since the crime.
 Testimony at trial indicated it was not frozen for several days after discovery, and was allowed to thaw several times for examination and testing, in the hope of an eventual match via increasingly sophisticated testing methods not available in 1993.

 The Palatine Police Department took the two suspects into custody on May 16, 2002.
 Luna confessed to the crime during an interrogation, though his lawyers later claimed that he was coerced to do so through police brutality and had his family, who were Mexican nationals, threatened with deportation.
 Degorski also confessed and an audio recording of it played during his trial, although his lawyers similarly contended that the confession was obtained under duress.
 Both men subsequently went to trial.